rickosborne/cascades/md/01-0-1-cruising-altitude.md

 There was an almost inaudible snort before responding.

 "It looks like you've got prep started."
-It came out "stah-tid" with the Australian's accent erasing the "r" while drawing out the first syllable.
+The Australian's accent erased the "r" and drew out the first syllable.
 "The cart's behind you."
-Except it came out "ca-at" and "ya".
+It came out "ca-at" and something between "ya" and "yer".
 I couldn't help but smile at it.

 Another voice came over the PA, this time a woman's.